speakeasy-sdks/chord-go-sdk/README.md

 `X-Spree-Order-Token: ORDER_TOKEN`

 If you are already providing an API key, you don't need to also provide the order token (although you may do so).
+More information on authentication can be found [here](https://chord.stoplight.io/docs/chord-oms/ZG9jOjEwODE5NTQ-authentication)

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations